 There is active interest from national institutions to explore new approaches to funding conservation.

-The Zimbabwe Parks and Wildlife Management Authority (ZPWMA) and the Ministry of Environment are partnering with AWE to test biodiversity credits, improved monitoring systems, and the integration of nature into climate policy frameworks.
+We are therefore engaging with the Zimbabwe Parks and Wildlife Management Authority (ZPWMA) and the Ministry of Environment to test biodiversity credits, improved monitoring systems, and the integration of nature into climate policy frameworks.
+A biodiversity credit committee has already been established within ZPWMA to support this process.

 An urgent funding gap